Rowville - South

 The level of residential development activity in Rowville - South is very low in comparison to the average area assessed nationally by AreaSearch

-Compared to Greater Melbourne, Rowville - South has significantly less development activity, 72.0% below the regional average per person, which typically reinforces demand and pricing for existing dwellings.
-This activity is also lower than nationally, suggesting market maturity and possible development constraints.
-New building activity shows 64.0% detached houses and 36.0% medium and high-density housing, offering a range of medium-density options to create opportunities across price brackets from traditional family housing to more affordable compact alternatives.
-This shift represents a notable change from the area's existing housing composition, currently at 95.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles requiring diverse, affordable housing options.
-With around 1233 people per dwelling approval, Rowville - South reflects a highly mature market.
-Population forecasts indicate Rowville - South will gain 123 residents by 2041.
+In terms of commercial development, $8.0 million worth of approvals have been recorded this financial year, reflecting the area's predominantly residential nature.
+Compared to Greater Melbourne, Rowville - South has significantly less development activity, 72.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+Nationally, development activity in Rowville - South is also lower, indicating a mature market with possible development constraints.
+New building activity consists of 64.0% detached houses and 36.0% medium and high-density housing, offering a mix of traditional family housing and more affordable compact alternatives.
+This shift from the area's existing predominantly single-family housing reflects decreasing availability of developable sites and changing lifestyles.

 Frequently Asked Questions - Development